Jump to Section

 Symptoms of Glaucoma

 The symptoms of glaucoma will vary depending on the stage and type.
-Symptoms of acute angle-closure glaucoma often include severe headaches, nausea, vomiting, halos or blurry vision, redness in the eye, or eye pain.
+Symptoms of acute angle-closure glaucoma (also known as closed angle glaucoma) as the eye pressure rises often include severe headaches, nausea, vomiting, halos or blurry vision, redness in the eye, or severe eye pain.
 If you experience these symptoms, you should visit an emergency room or seek emergency care at Boston Vision.

-Symptoms of open-angle glaucoma often include patchy blind spots in either the peripheral or center of your field of vision.
+Early symptoms of primary open-angle glaucoma often include patchy blind spots in either the peripheral or center of your field of vision.
 This usually occurs in both eyes.
-Open-angle glaucoma patients may also experience tunnel vision in advanced stages of the disease.
+Open-angle glaucoma patients may also experience tunnel vision in the advanced stages of the disease.

 Treatment Options for Glaucoma

-There are several treatment options available for glaucoma depending on the specific type, stage, and symptoms.
-Your ophthalmologist or medical optometrist may suggest prescription eye drops or medications which can be used to reduce pressure in the eyes.
+There are several glaucoma treatment options available depending on the specific type, stage, and symptoms.
+Your ophthalmologist or eye doctor may suggest prescription eye drops or medications that can be used to return the eyes to normal pressure.
 Surgeries, including laser surgeries, may also be recommended.
 These include:

 - Laser trabeculoplasty, a laser therapy used to open clogged channels within the eye and relieve pressure